reworkjs/reworkjs/docs/state-management/providers.md

 // returns: { type: '@@PreferenceProvider/setMaySendNotifications', payload: [true] };
 ```

 Reducers are *fully synchronous* methods.
-If you need to execute any asynchronous operation, use Sagas
+If you need to execute any asynchronous operation, use Sagas.
-(read further for the article about sagas).

 ### Listening to foreign actions